Skip to content

 The Features That Built Themselves

 I had a roadmap for what would come after launch.
 Journal prompts.
 Monthly reflections.
 Live Activities.
-HealthKit.
 Community signals.
-These were “Version 2” features.
-Things that would take months to build, once the core was stable, once there were users.
+“Version 2” features.
+Things that would take months to build once the core was stable, once there were users.

 Then Claude Code and I built all of them before submitting to the App Store.

 Live Activities.
 When you open the app but haven’t acted on today’s thought yet, the headline appears on your Lock Screen and in the Dynamic Island.
-A gentle, persistent reminder that something is waiting.
+A gentle, persistent reminder.
 It disappears the moment you carry or let go.

 Community signals.
 After you act on a card, a quiet line appears: “73% of readers carried this thought today.”
 Anonymous.
 No names, no profiles, no social features.
 Just a number that tells you other people are pausing too.
 You can turn it off in Settings.